 Coffee and colorectal cancer

 In addition, IARC’s 2016 review concluded that most informative cohort studies show no association between coffee consumption and increased risk of colorectal cancer1.
-Variable results between different ethnic groups, and between sexes suggest that further work is required to clarify the associations.
+Variable results between different ethnic groups, and between sexes suggest that further work isrequired to clarify the associations.

 • A 2018 pooled analysis of 320,322 participants in a Japanese population suggested that coffee drinking was not materially associated with colorectal cancer risk in men or women.
-Analysis by subsite showed a lower risk of colon cancer among female drinkers of ≥3 cups coffee/day but this was not seen in men48
+Analysis by subsite showed a lower risk of colon cancer among female drinkers of ≥3 cups coffee/day but this was not seen in men32

 • A 2019 systematic review and meta-analysis of 26 prospective studies concluded that overall there was no significant relationship between coffee intake and colorectal cancer.
-Ethnicity seems to be an important variable in the relationship between coffee consumption and the risk of developing colorectal cancer49
+Ethnicity seems to be an important variable in the relationship between coffee consumption and the risk of developing colorectal cancer33

 • A 2019 meta-analysis did not find evidence for the association between coffee consumption and colorectal cancer risk.
-However further evaluations suggested that coffee consumption was related to a decreased risk of colon cancer in those who have never smoked and in Asian countries, and with an increased risk of rectal cancer in an analysis of the general population and after restriction to women, never-smokers, and European countries50
+However, further evaluations suggested that coffee consumption was related to a decreased risk of colon cancer in those who have never smoked and in Asian countries, and with an increased risk of rectal cancer in an analysis of the general population and after restriction to women, never-smokers, and European countries34

 Latest research